JoinColony/colonyJS/packages/sdk/docs/guides/colony-creation.md

   .tx();
 ```

 Here we install the extension using the `installExtension` method.
 This extension is an own contract that was deployed in this transaction.
-To get its address, we re-initialize the extensions on the colony using `updateExtensions`.
+To get its address, we re-initialize the extensions on the Colony using `updateExtensions`.
 After that, `oneTx` will be available on `colony.ext`.
-Finally, we assign the **Administration** and **Funding** roles of the colony's `Root` team to the extension that we just deployed.
+Finally, we assign the **Administration** and **Funding** roles of the Colony's `Root` team to the extension that we just deployed.
 The OneTxPayment extension needs these permissions to function properly.

 ## That's it!

-We have successfully deployed a colony that can be used from the dApp as well.
-Explore what's possible within a colony using Colony SDK [here](../api/classes/Colony.md).
+We have successfully deployed a Colony that can be used from the dApp as well.
+Explore what's possible within a Colony using Colony SDK [here](../api/classes/Colony.md).